CuchulainnPrimus/Business-Metrics-for-Data-Driven-Companies/week 1/99 - Summary.md

 Approximation of average days inventory:
-VoI = the value of inventory on hand at the end of the year C_annual = the total annual cost of goods sold.
-I_average = average days inventory
+VoI = the value of inventory on hand at the end of the year C_annual = the total annual cost of goods sold I_average = average days inventory

 I_average = 365*VoI/C_annual